goessner/v2/README.md

 `v2(3,4)` creates the plain object `{x:3,y:4}`.
 Then v2 also serves as a `namespace` holding a minimal set of static vector functions.
 Those static functions expect objects like `{x:<number>,y:<number>}`.

-The advantage here over class-based vector libraries is the more universal approach that seemlessly works with other objects that happen to own an `x` and `y` member.
+The advantage here over class-based vector libraries is the more universal approach that seemlessly also works with other objects that happen to own an `x` and `y` member.

 ```js
 var cir = { x:100, y:200, r: 50 },